 Chase Woods represents an ecologically and culturally significant piece of the Cowichan Valley mosaic.
 Rising from sea level to almost 400 metres at the summit of Mt.
 Tzouhalem, Chase Woods nurtures a microcosm of the rare coastal Douglas-fir forest in all its diversity.

-Tzouhalem moonrise, Chase Woods, British Columbia (Photo by Mike Szaszik)
+Tzouhalem moonrise, Chase Woods, BC (Photo by Mike Szaszik)

-A popular network of trails criss-cross Mt.
-Tzouhalem, passing through municipal forest land, Chase Woods, the provincial Mount Tzuhalem Ecological Reserve and Providence Farm.
+Chase Woods Nature Preserve was designated a Nature Destination in 2019.
+Visitors access the preserve via a popular network of trails that criss-cross Mt.
+Tzouhalem, passing through municipal forest land, provincial Mount Tzuhalem Ecological Reserve, Providence Farm and Chase Woods.

 David and Louise Chase

 David Chase and his grandsons, Chase and Woods.
 (Photo courtesy of the family)

 David and Louise Chase came to the Cowichan Valley in the 1950s intending to log a property they had purchased sight unseen.
 But upon setting foot in the grand Douglas-fir forest, their priorities changed.
 The Chases settled on the property and spent five decades carefully tending their beloved forest and sharing their private park with friends.
 After Louise passed away, David cared for the property until, at age 98, he began looking for a new land steward.

 “I spent half my working life keeping it like a park,” he said at the time.
 “But I'm out of gas, so it's time for someone else to take care of it now.”

 NCC acquired Chase Woods in 2009, fulfilling David's dream of protecting the towering trees forever.